 Initial enquiries regarding admission for students should go through our Admissions Team.
-This will be referred to the SENDCo where appropriate.
+This will be referred to the SEND team where appropriate.

 Concerns regarding existing pupils should initially be raised with the Head of Year or Pastoral Management Team.
-If the issues are deemed to be SEND related, the SENDCo would then be informed.
+If the issues are deemed to be SEND related, the SEND team would then be informed.